Home Articles Top 10 Examples of Innovative Kinetic Architecture

 2. The Kiefer Technic Showroom, Austria

 The Kiefer Technic Showroom is known for its kinetic exterior of movable metal panels that adjust to control interior lighting and privacy.
-The façade operates through a motorized system that shifts panels depending on the sun’s position or user input.
-This dynamic movement creates ever-changing patterns on the building’s surface.
-The project demonstrates how kinetic facades can personalize indoor comfort and transform a building’s identity throughout the day.
+Designed by Ernst Giselbrecht + Partner, the façade operates through a motorized system of 112 tiles that shift depending on the sun’s position or user input.
+This dynamic architecture building creates ever-changing patterns on the building’s surface.
+The project demonstrates how kinetic facades can personalize indoor comfort and transform a building’s identity throughout the day—a concept closely related to emerging trends in sustainable facade design.

 Kiefer Technic Showroom by Ernst Giselbrecht + Partner, Credit: Courtsey of Ernst